cjakeman/Markdown/NewForestRouteV3/Background.md

 ## Copyright

-A complete trainset isIncluded for testing the timetable.
+A complete trainset is included for testing the timetable.
 DO NOT SHARE THIS as copyright remains with the model authors.

-The route folder “watersnake” and Global may be shared.
+The route folders "Watersnake" and "Global" may be shared.

 ## Updates

-NewforestrouteV3 is a work in progress.
+NewForestRouteV3 is a work in progress.
 Updates are maintained on GitHub.
 Email me for details at rickloader@hotmail.com

 ## The Route described

 The working title "Watersnake" is an alternative name for the Southampton & Dorchester Railway - "Castleman`s Corkscrew".
 (Both alternatives were unkind jibes at the indirect path of the Southampton & Dorchester.)

-The route climbs from Basingstoke, to a Summit at Lichfield Tunnel.Descending through Winchester, the GWR Didcot Newbury & Southampton joins us.
+The route climbs from Basingstoke, to a Summit at Lichfield Tunnel.
+Descending through Winchester, the GWR Didcot, Newbury & Southampton joins us.
 At Eastleigh are marshalling yards, the LSWR locomotive works and yet more branches to Portsmouth and Salisbury.

 Southampton has extensive docks with an alternative route to Salisbury via Romsey.
 At Totton, another branch leads to Fawley refinery.
 We now enter the New Forest and a hub at Brockenhurst.